we-commit/in-dex-explorer/README.md

 ### Examples.

-Among other use cases, you can get advantage of real time updates to.
+Among other use cases, you can get advantage of real time swaps information to.

 - Jump in a new TOKEN recently added to uniswap or sushiswap.